viet34tqc/notebook/technical-terms.md

 ## Event driven

-The event-driven is a programming model in which programs respond to external events
+The event-driven is a programming model in which programs respond to external events or user actions

+In this type of programming, the program listens for events, and when they occur, it executes some code/function that should run in response to that event.

 Event-driven architectures have three key components: event producers, event routers, and event consumers.
 A producer publishes an event to the router, which filters and pushes the events to consumers.